ry-animal/valkyriefinance/documentation/TENDERLY_INTEGRATION.md

-# Tenderly Integration Guide for Valkryie Finance
+# Tenderly Integration Guide for Valkyrie Finance

 ## Overview

-This guide covers the complete Tenderly integration for the AI-driven Valkryie Finance DeFi vault, implementing best practices from `docs/tenderly-best-practices.mdc`.
+This guide covers the complete Tenderly integration for the AI-driven Valkyrie Finance DeFi vault, implementing best practices from `docs/tenderly-best-practices.mdc`.

 ## 🏗️ Architecture Integration